BurakCanBiner/SonicDiffusion/README.md

 ### Pretrained Models

-Pretrained models are available on the following links.
+Pretrained models are available at the following links.

 | Path | Description
 | :--- | :----------